LilianValge/15.05.2024-Individual-Task-Java/README.md

         System.out.println();
     }

-    // Function to check if there is a winner public static boolean checkWinner(int[][] grid) {
+    // Checking if there is a winner public static boolean checkWinner(int[][] grid) {
-        // Check rows for winner
+        // Checking rows for winner
         for (int[] row : grid) {
             if (allCellsAreOne(row)) {
                 return true;
             }
         }

-        // Check columns for winner
+        // Checking columns for winner
         for (int col = 0; col < 3; col++) {
             boolean win = true;
             for (int row = 0; row < 3; row++) {